Subscribe for discounts, free growing tips + more recipes. Read all Posts »

 • 2-6+ Garlic Cloves, diced

 • Fresh Basil, thyme, oregano, savory or any other herbs you may have from the garden, minced.
-You can also use dried italian herbs if desired.
+You can also use dried italian herbs if desired, or even add chopped up sweet or hot peppers or crushed red pepper flakes if you like them spicy.

 • Salt and Pepper to taste